RobotLocomotion/drake/drake/doc/code_style_guide.rst

 C++ Style
 =========

-We now strictly follow the `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`_ .
+We now strictly follow the `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`_  except for the specific exceptions noted below.
 Here are some additional comments:

 * Always prefer long, human-readable variable/method/class names to short acronyms.
 * Manually provide user gradients only when we know more than AutoDiffScalar possibly could (e.g. sparsity of the gradients).